What is Affinity Grouping?

-Affinity Grouping meetings usually last for hours, thus that person should make sure that the energy level in the meeting room is always up.
+Affinity Grouping meetings usually last for hours.
+Thus that person should make sure that the energy level in the meeting room is always up.

 During the voting process, they should make sure that everyone gets a chance to share their thoughts on the ideas that they feel should be prioritized.

-A: Affinity process forms the bulk of the Affinity Grouping meeting.
+The affinity process forms the bulk of the Affinity Grouping meeting.
 It is the part where the participants split the ideas into various groups.

 Ideas are distributed into their respective groups.
 Then, the participants analyze the ideas based on their usability and potential benefits they may have.
 After all the groups have been studied, voting begins.